New Drupal Community Initiative: Standardizing JavaScript Dependency Management

 Disclaimer: The opinions expressed in this story do not necessarily represent that of TheDropTimes.
 We regularly share third-party blog posts that feature Drupal in good faith.
 TDT recommends Reader's discretion while consuming such content, as the veracity/authenticity of the story depends on the blogger and their motives.

 Note: The vision of this web portal is to help promote news and stories around the Drupal community and promote and celebrate the people and organizations in the community.
 We strive to create and distribute our content based on these content policy.
-If you see any omission/variation on this please let us know in the comments below and we will try to address the issue as best we can.
+If you see any omission/variation on this please reach out to us at #thedroptimes channel on Drupal Slack and we will try to address the issue as best we can.